Yes Yes Vindictive

 Yes Yes Vindictive is the debut studio album from Australian indie rock/pop-punk band, Operator Please.
 It was released on 10 November 2007, and on 17 March 2008 in the UK under Virgin/EMI.
 The album features the singles "Just a Song About Ping Pong", "Get What You Want", "Leave It Alone" and "Two for My Seconds".
 The album was recorded in the Grove Studios on the New South Wales Central Coast with UK producer Simon Barnicott.
 It debuted and peaked at No. 28 on the Australian ARIA Albums Chart.

-At the ARIA Music Awards of 2008, the album was nominated for two awards; ARIA Award for Breakthrough Artist – Album and ARIA Award for Best Pop Release.
+At the ARIA Music Awards of 2008, the album was nominated for two awards; Breakthrough Artist – Album and Best Pop Release.

 Promotion and touring

 The album was released after the band had played some of the UK's biggest music festivals, including Leeds and Reading, which followed and Australian and New Zealand tours.
 Ashley McConnell said Operator Please were introduced to distortion pedals and synths during the making of the album.